Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceorchestration/service-orchestration-generic-mqtt_dynamic.md

 ### subscribe

 The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [ServiceOrchestrationSubscriptionRequest](../data-models/service-orchestration-subscription-request.md).
+Optionally a `trigger` parameter can be provider with a [Boolean](../primitives.md#boolean) value which if true, then the orchestration process also will be executed.

 ```
 Topic: arrowhead/serviceorchestration/orchestration/subscribe